Best Touchscreen Gloves

 These are the thickest of the unlined knitted gloves we tested.
-It offers middle of the road dexterity when compared to the broad category.
-It offers slightly less dexterity than other unlined knitted gloves—yet is better handling than most thick gloves.
-Being unlined, they tend to wet out faster than the other warm loves we tested.
+When compared to the other gloves in our test fleet, they offer middle of the road dexterity.
+They were slightly less dexterous than other unlined knitted gloves, yet better handling than most thick gloves.
+Being unlined, they tend to wet out faster than the other warm gloves we tested.
 We tested a size large.